 The Coca-Cola route is the other name for Marangu.It’s a really touristy route that gets its name from the tiny cottages where you can sleep and buy bottled cola.
 The only route with resting huts is this one.

-The path is a gradual ascent that most people consider to be the most straightforward way to climb the mountain.
+The path on your Mount Kilimanjaro climbing is a gradual ascent that most people consider to be the most straightforward way to climb the mountain.

 The whiskey route is also the other name for Machame.
 It’s a more difficult ascent than Marangu, and it is somewhat crowded.